matiasfeldtekal/MemorablebackendTechTest/README.md

 ## Requirements
 - You have 45 minutes to develop these endpoints.
 - Don't worry if the code does not compile, you can use some pseudocode to help you if you don't remember the syntax.
+The important thing is that we understand what you would do in a real situation.
 - It is preferable to not finish all the endpoints but have a good design than finishing everything on time with bad practices.
 - You are free to modify all existing code, they are just examples.
 - Please add some automatic tests.